Kavach (TV series)

-The first season titled Kavach...
-Kali Shaktiyon Se premiered on 11 June 2016 and starred Mona Singh, Vivek Dahiya and Sara Khan as Paridhi, Rajbeer and Manjulika.
-The first season ended on 20 November 2016, completing 47 episodes.
+The first season, titled Kavach...
+Kali Shaktiyon Se, premiered on 11 June 2016 and starred Mona Singh, Vivek Dahiya and Sara Khan as Paridhi, Rajbeer and Manjulika.
+The 47-episode first season ended on 20 November 2016.

-The second season titled Kavach...
-Maha Shivratri premiered on 25 May 2019, starring Deepika Singh Goyal, Namik Paul and Vin Rana as Sandhya, Angad and Kapil.
+The 42-episode second season, titled Kavach...
+Maha Shivratri, premiered on 25 May 2019, starring Deepika Singh Goyal, Namik Paul and Vin Rana as Sandhya, Angad and Kapil.
 The second season ended abruptly on 27 October 2019.
-It had only 42 episodes.